Resources/Audiences/Civil Contractors & GCs/Pricing & Margin Confidence

 You can spend weeks building a serious estimate and still walk into bid day feeling like you’re guessing.

-That spread is not “different strategies.”
+That spread isn’t “different strategies.”
 It’s a sign the market lacks a shared reference point.

 Why the spread happens (and why it’s not your fault)